korrawe/grasping_field/README.md

 New objects can be given to the model by providing the path to the meshes (`./input`) and the list of object (`input.json`).
 The object needs to be reachable when a hand wrist is at the origin and should not be in `[-x,-z]` quadrant (see example meshes).

+## RGB reconstruction (unknown object)

+    python3 reconstruct.py -t rgb_recon_obman

+The model is trained on the obman dataset.

 ## Training
 ### Pre-processing the Data